This post may contain affiliate sales links. Please read my disclosure policy.

 How to Store Extras

-- Store in the fridge: This strawberry tart is best fresh, but it will stay good in the fridge for up to 2 days.
+- Store in the fridge: This strawberry tart is best fresh, but it will stay good in the fridge for 2-3 days, or as long as your strawberries hold up.
 Be sure to keep it in an airtight container.

 - Don’t freeze it.
 Due to the nature of the filling and the sliced berries, I don’t recommend freezing this tart.
-The freezing process would break down the gelatin in the filling and diminish the quality of the strawberries.
+The freezing process would diminish the quality of the strawberries.

 Strawberry Champagne Tart